Future Generations University logo

 1992

-SEED-SCALE fieldwork begins in Tibet's Qomolangma National Nature Preserve.
+SEED-SCALE approach developed, with fieldwork commencing in Tibet's Qomolangma National Nature Preserve.

 2003